soroushojagh6633/ETL-Learning/Tutorial/Extract_From_OpenAQ.md

-# In this tutorial we want to learn how we can extract online air quality data from OpenAQ by using Python
+# In this tutorial we want to learn how we can extract real-time air quality data from OpenAQ by using Python
 ## Requirements:
 1. Python 2.7+
 2. Pandas